-As with anything else, ACH transfers do have some drawbacks:
+As with anything else, these transfers also do have some drawbacks:

 ACH Transfers are handled in batches 2 or 3 times a day.
-ACH transfers usually take at least one full business day to process and often can take even more.
+They usually take at least one full business day to process and often can take even more.
 This makes them not a great option for time-sensitive payments, as there is no telling when the transfer will go through (this is especially true for credit transfers).

 ACH Transfers do not actually take the money from your account once you request the transfer.
 Instead, once the transfer is processed in a batch, the funds will be taken from your account.
 The problem with this is that you may not have the funds necessary to transfer.
-This is why it is important when you are paying a credit card, bill, or making any other ACH transfer to make sure you have sufficient funds and will have enough funds two or three business days from now.
+This is why it is important when you are paying a credit card, bill, or making any other transfer to make sure you have sufficient funds and will have enough funds two or three business days from now.
 Otherwise, the transfer will be declined two days later, and you will likely have to deal with lots of headaches going through and figuring out where the transfer went wrong.

 Alternatives to ACH Transfers

 While we have already discussed the key differences between ACH transfers and the most popular choice, the wire transfer, there are other options for transferring money that you should be aware of:

 Credit cards are essentially a form of transferring money, as the bank receives your credit card payment, transfers the money to who you paid, and then charges you for the amount you charged to your credit card.
 Credit cards are convenient but have significant drawbacks, so you need to use them carefully.